 Key Topic 1: Post-closure Safety Case

-- Develop a broad view of the basis for long-term safety assessments and enhance confidence in the concepts and the scenarios presented, thereby supporting development of the scope and contents of safety cases relevant for all participants of the IGD-TP.
+- Develop a broad view on the basis of the results of long-term safety assessments and enhance confidence in the concepts and the scenarios presented, thereby supporting development of the scope and content of subsequent safety cases for all IGD-TP participants.

-- Develop and refine concepts and models for improving long-term safety assessments.
+- Develop and refine the concepts and models applied to improve long-term safety assessments.

 - Further improve dialogue and engagement with the relevant authorities and other stakeholders.